Tim-Brooks/Precipice/README.md

 This library has not yet hit alpha.
 It is used in production at [Staples SparX](http://www.staples-sparx.com).
 However, the API may still change.

+To require the current version in Gradle, add the following to the dependencies section of your build file:
+> compile 'net.uncontended:Precipice:0.1.0'

 ## Usage